This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Place your seasoned patties firmly on the grill.
 Flip them after 5 minutes and continue to flip every 5 minutes until they are completely cooked.
 You should see juice rise to the top of your patties – that’s a good thing!
 If your burgers stop releasing juice, you might have cooked them too long.

-I am a huge advocate for using a probe meat thermometer of some kind to measure internal food temperature.
+I am a huge advocate for using a probe meat thermometer of some kind to measure internal food temperature – especially when your food starts out in a frozen state.
 That’s the only way of truly knowing whether your food is cooked to a safe temperature or not.

-Most beginners don’t realize that seasoned pit masters and professionals rely on internal thermometers quite a bit.
+Most beginners don’t realize that seasoned pit masters and professionals rely on probe thermometers quite a bit.
 It’s the only way you can assure consistent results.
-Also, when dealing with grilling frozen burgers – undercooking the inside just isn’t something I want to mess around with.
+Also, when dealing with frozen food – undercooking the inside just isn’t something I want to mess around with.

-The USDA recommends for burgers that you cook to an internal temperature of 16o degrees Fahrenheit.
+The USDA recommends for burgers that you cook to an internal temperature of 160ºF.

 Unless you have an infrared grill that reduces flare ups, it’s quite possible that you’ll experience them while grilling frozen burgers.